Freelancer vs. Independent Contractor: What’s the Difference?

 Get Help from the Experts at 4 Corner Resources

-Have a project that requires a niche skill?
-Need help with accounting, IT, customer service, or some other aspect of business?
+Do you have a project that requires a niche skill?
+Do you need help with accounting, IT, customer service, or another aspect of business?
 4 Corner Resources can help you find the perfect staffing solution.

 From temporary hiring to contract staffing, we’ll identify professionals with the skills and expertise you need while meeting your budget requirements and helping you control overhead.
 We can advise on the legal and financial requirements of each type of labor and even help you manage your payroll so you keep the IRS happy.